Animals and Society Section Bylaws

 The purpose of the Section on Animals and Society is to encourage and support the development of theory, research and teaching about the complex relationships that exist between humans and other animals.
 In the process, it is anticipated that the light we shed on these issues will increase the well-being of both humans and other animals.

-Officers of the Section: The officers of the Section shall be a Chair, a Chair-Elect, a Past-Chair (the immediately preceding Chair) and a Secretary-Treasurer.
-The Secretary-Treasurer shall serve for a period of three years, and the other three officers shall serve for a period of one year.
-The Council shall consist of ten members: six elected council members, among whom should be at least two student representatives, and the four officers.
-Neither the officers nor the council members shall succeed themselves.
+The officers of the Section shall be a Chair, a Chair-Elect, a Past-Chair (the immediately preceding Chair), Secretary-Treasurer, and a Student Representative.
+The Student Representative must be a student at the time of the election but may remain in the position if their status changes while in office.
+The Secretary-Treasurer shall serve for a period of three years, the student representative for two years, and the other three officers shall serve for a period of one year.
+The Council shall consist of eleven members: six elected council members and the five officers.
+Students are eligible to serve in council member positions.
+Neither the officers nor the council members shall immediately succeed themselves in the same position.
 Each of the six elected council members shall serve for three years, with two council seats being vacated each year.
 The Chair shall preside over meetings of the Council and the Section Business Meeting.
 The Secretary-Treasurer shall present to each new council member the current draft of the By-laws, and also the current draft of the ASA Manual on Sections.
 The Chair shall plan the program for Animals and Society for the Annual Meeting of the ASA.
 The Chair-Elect shall assume the duties of the Chair in the latter's absence or incapacity.

 In the event of death, resignation, incapacity or inactivity of the Chair, Chair-Elect or Secretary-Treasurer, the council acting on the initiative of any member thereof may designate an interim officer to perform the functions of that office for a period of at most one year.
 Such action shall require the approval of two-thirds of the council members.
 The interim officer so designated may be any member of the section, including a member already holding another office or membership on the council.
 In case of death or resignation, or in the case of the continued incapacity or inactivity of an officer for a period longer than the one year permitted for an interim officer, the council shall call for the election of a replacement at the time of the regular annual election, and the elected replacement shall fill the remainder of the term of office.

-Committees: All committees of the section shall be appointed as specified below and approved by the council at the Annual Meeting of the American Sociological Association.
+All committees of the section shall be appointed as specified below and approved by the council.
 All committee members must be members in good standing of the section.
-The membership of committees shall be non-overlapping from year to year unless approved by a majority vote of the section council.
 Additional ad hoc committees may be established by a majority vote of the council.

 The Committee on Nominations shall be chaired by the Past-Chair and consist of three additional members appointed by the Past-Chair.
-Each year the Committee on Nominations shall solicit suggestions for nominations from the members via an announcement in the section newsletter or by a direct mailing to the membership.
+Each year the Committee on Nominations shall solicit suggestions for nominations from the members via an announcement in the section newsletter and on the section listserv.
 It shall nominate two candidates who are section members in good standing for each office to be filled.
 These candidates shall not be announced until they have consented to serve.
 The Committee on Nominations may also recommend to the council the names of persons to be considered for appointment to the other regular committees.